marek-saji/PS1_modules/README.md

 ![Two-line, comprehend PS1 preset.](presets/saji.png)

 Modules and presets
 -------------------

-See `presets/saji` for an example on how presets can be made.
+See [presets/](presets/) for an examples on how presets can be made.

 Modules should export variable or function with called `PS1_${MODULE_NAME}` and additionally can export more things called